jhgarner/DailyReporter/README.md

 # Daily Reporter

 It compiles email html (no sending yet) from various sources.
+Then, it sends it with postfix sendmail (look elsewhere on how to configure this).

 It *should be* easily extensible, relatively robust, and type-safe.